 For the proof it will be advantageous to refrain from applying boundary twists and removing intersections involving $\partial W_B$, and to instead use the following alternative definition of $t(F,\W)$, using a slightly weaker restriction on collections of Whitney discs, as in~\cite{Stong}, cf.~\cite{FQ}*{Section~10.8A}.

 \begin{definition} Let $F\colon (\Sigma,\partial \Sigma)\looparrowright (M, \partial M)$ be as in \cref{convention}.
-A \emph{weak} collection of Whitney discs for $F$ is a collection $\mathcal{W}$ of Whitney discs pairing all the intersections and self-intersections of $F$, with generically immersed interiors transverse to $F$, and with Whitney arcs whose interiors are generically immersed in $F(\Sigma)$ minus the double points of~$F$. \end{definition}
+A \emph{weak} collection of Whitney discs for $F$ is a collection $\mathcal{W}$ of Whitney discs pairing all the double points of $F$, with generically immersed interiors transverse to $F$, and with Whitney arcs whose interiors are generically immersed in $F(\Sigma)$ minus the double points of~$F$. \end{definition}

-In particular, we allow the boundaries of Whitney discs to be generically immersed on $\Sigma$ and to intersect one another transversely.
+In particular, compared to the definition of a convenient collection of Whitney discs (\cref{def:convenient-Whitney}), we allow the boundaries of Whitney discs to be generically immersed on $\Sigma$ and to intersect one another transversely.
 We also allow the Whitney discs to be twisted, i.e.\ for the framing of the normal bundle restricted to the boundary to disagree with the Whitney framing.
 Each of the discs in a weak collection of Whitney discs admits a normal bundle.
 The proof is the same as for a generic immersion of pairs, but with a preliminary step than one has to first fix the normal bundle in neighbourhoods of the two double points being paired.

 \begin{definition} Given a weak collection of Whitney discs $\mathcal{W}:=\{W_\ell\}$ for the double points of a generic immersion $F$ as in \cref{convention}, fix an ordering on the indexing set for $\W$ and define